Gwali-1/Yasagashi/README.md

 ## static directory
 The static directory contains static files like css file and  javascript file called `script.js`.
-The js file contains logic that sends AJAX calls to the backend and also  does document manipulation  such as displaying spinners or changing contents of html files in response to certain events.
+The js file contains logic that sends AJAX calls(like when user is filtering listings) to the backend and also  does document manipulation  such as displaying spinners or changing contents of html files in response to certain events.
 The css files contain user defined styles in addition to bootstrap styles applied in html files .

 ##  Distinctiveness and Complexity

 For reasons why i believe my project satisfies the distinctiveness and Complexity  requirements ,  the project is neither a social network nor a commerce site.
 I like to think of it in the category of accomadation and hotel.
 The app is fully mobile responsive and ofcourse is built with django.
-It uses a total of 4 database models and also incoorporate google's firebase  backend service .
+It uses a total of 4 database models and also incoorporate google's firebase  backend service to store and manage user generated files and login authentication.